Koba Nakopia: Private sector

 Koba Nakopia's portfolio has also largely involved the entertainment and media industries.
-In 2009, he was a producer of the movie 5 Days of War, a Hollywood production portraying the 2008 Russo-Georgian War.
-In a controversial statement, he would call "enemies of Georgia" all critiques of the movie.
-His name has been cited in a defamation lawsuit by Gori-based Trialeti TV against the movie.
+In 2009 he was a producer of the movie 5 Days of War, a Hollywood production portraying the 2008 Russo-Georgian War.
 His family owns 50% of LTD Sakartvelo, itself a majority shareholder of the Rustavi 2 television channel until the European Court of Human Rights authorized the Georgian government's decision to transfer its ownership in 2019.
 After this, Sakartvelo became a founding investor of Mtavari TV, a leading opposition-leaning television channel in Georgia.